Data Caricatures: On the Representation of African American Language in Pretraining Corpora: Large-Scale Corpora Analysis

 \subsection{Corpus Sample Analyses}

 Our file sampling policy was motivated by the constraints of the available metadata, the size of the corpora, and the goal of our analysis being reproducible.
-File sizes varied between the corpora and within corpora, so a fixed number of files would create an in.
-With the sheer amount of variance in the metadata of the corpora, the only piece of metadata common to all corpora was the URL hosting the data file.
+File sizes vary between corpora and within corpora, so a fixed number of files would not result in balanced representation.
+Due to the low metadata consistency of the corpora, the only common attribute to all corpora was the URL hosting the data file.
 To create a uniform random sampling of the files in the corpora, we use a variant on hash-based consistent sampling \cite{manasse2010consistent}.
-We hash the full url hosting the data with sha256, sample the first $n$ files sorted by hash greater than our threshold of 250 GB per corpus, due to constraints on our resources.
+Thus, the selection procedure entailed hashing the full url hosting the data with sha256, then sampling the first $n$ files (sorted by hash) until a threshold of 250 GB was reached for each corpus.